 Warnings of minor malevolent beings that haunt Ireland and Scotland.

-Bits of lore and fun about food and drink of Ireland and Scotland.
+This article contains bits of lore and fun about the food and drinks of Ireland and Scotland.

 The magic and works of craftsmen and blacksmiths in Irish, Norse, and English folklore.